SchoolOfCode/final-project_front-end-retro-boomin/PLAN.md

 - if card is in a users profile fav icon should be filled not outlined / or get rid of fav icon ❌
 - change upload image button to under the image upload area on create recipe page ✅
 - place hamburger menu icon central to the navbar ✅
-- style navbar draw with brand guidelines ❌
+- style navbar draw with brand guidelines: give brand colors: ✅ and style the whole thing to look professional ❌
 - change all recipes button to view all ✅

 functionality: